joedelia/ajax2/README.md

 NB: It is not necessary to specify a `Content-Type` header as this will be set to `application/json` if there is data (and it is not a `GET` request).
-NB2: A `X-Requested-With` header is automatically set to `XMLHttpRequest`.